anassawalha95/songr/README.md

 Is Java web application built with  Spring MVC,and Thymeleaf.

 ## classes
-1. MainController Class that has all the routs.
+1. MainController Class that has all the primary routs.
-2. Album class.
+2. AlbumController Class for all albums routes.
+3. songController Class for all songs routes.
+4. SongrApplicationTest Class for all routes tests.

 ## Applcation Usage

 1. go to `build.gradle` file and add the following dependencies

-         `dependencies {
+         dependencies {

           compile 'org.springframework.boot:spring-boot-starter-data-jpa'